tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > In all handshakes, the server MUST send the EncryptedExtensions message immediately after the ServerHello message.
-This is the first message that is encrypted under keys derived from ES.
+This is the first message that is encrypted under keys derived from handshake_traffic_secret.
 If the client indicates "early_data" in its ClientHello, it MUST also send EncryptedExtensions immediately following the ClientHello and immediately prior to the Finished.